PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 # PhysiCell Data Loader Tutorial: pcdl and python and MCDS TimeSteps

-In this chapter, we will load the pcdl library and use its TimeStep class to load the data snapshot output/00000012, from the 2D time series test dataset (https://github.com/elmbeech/physicelldataloader/blob/master/output_2d.tar.gz).
+In this chapter, we will load the pcdl library and use its TimeStep class to load the data snapshot 00000012, from [data\_timeseries\_ 2d](https://github.com/elmbeech/physicelldataloader/tree/master/pcdl/output_2d) from the 2D time series test dataset.

 First, please install the latest version of physicelldataloader (pcdl), as described in the [HowTo](https://github.com/elmbeech/physicelldataloader/blob/master/man/HOWTO.md) chapter.